 Leather never lies – so quality, fit, cut and finish together with a re-invention of iconic garments are our hallmarks.
 Coloniaire presents stylish, current yet timeless garments that every man can make his own every day, no matter if he is in the city or in the countryside.

 The brand and the collection have been inspired by cultures and traditions from the designer’s many travels abroad.
-The collections draw inspiration from and have been influenced by the iconic styles worn in the past by explorers and adventurers, officers, hunters, pilots, correspondents and photographers, as well as classic gentlemen.
-The result is a timeless mix of urban elegance and countryside functionality.
+The collections draw inspiration from and have been influenced by the iconic styles worn in the past by explorers, adventurers, officers, hunters, pilots, correspondents and country side gentlemen.
+The result is a timeless mix of sartorial elegance and country sports functionality, which are presented in two separate lines.

-Coloniaire’s urban range includes classic garments but with a modern take.
-The smart semi-casual urban line in subtle colours consists of blazers, overshirts, waistcoats, shirts, jackets and coats.
+The Coloniaire’s Sartorial Line consist of timeless, classic garments with a modern take.
+The smart semi-casual garments such as: semi-constructed blazers, overshirts, waist coats and outerwear is manufactured in subtle colours in premium goat suede.
 The heritage from British, French and Italian work wear and sartorial traditions are visible throughout the collection, with updated design details by Coloniaire.

-The countryside collection has a strong focus on the outdoors.
-The design is influenced by past adventures but modernised and adapted for hunting, safari, expedition and aviator environments of today.
-This is utility fashion with functionality at the core.
+The Country Sports Line collection has a strong focus on the outdoors.
+The design is influenced by past expeditions and old-time heritage country sports, but the design is up-dated and adapted for country sports and adventure environments of today such as: hunting, safari expeditions, aviator, racing, mountaineering and tennis.
+This line presents utility fashion with functionality at the core.
 Different thickness of suede has been incorporated to match the garments’ use, such as safari adventures, tropical heat or arctic wind and cold expeditions.
 We have also adapted some of our products with a paraffin wax finish or used different type of linings and padding so that the garments can be worn in all weathers, even in the rain.

 Coloniaire also has an assortment of stylish bags ranging from briefcases to backpacks, with contemporary and utilitarian design elements suitable for both urban and countryside styles.

-The garments are timeless and iconic, individual and with a personalised touch.
+The garments are timeless, iconic, and have a individual personalised touch.
 Suede can be sensitive to wet weather and is generally worn only in spring and summer.
-The Coloniaire collections are designed for year-round use and for some selected garments and accessories we have adapted a layer of paraffin wax to protect the suede, and we have also oil impregnated our leather products to make the garments withstand harsh climates and tough adventures.
+Our Coloniaire collections are designed for year-round use and for some selected garments and accessories we have adapted a layer of paraffin wax to protect the suede, and we have also oil impregnated our leather products to make the garments withstand harsh climates and tough adventures.

 The Coloniaire concept is utilitarian.
 To this end, we offer finished garments in a variety of embodiments such as unwaxed or waxed finish, unconstructed garments for high summer season or garments with warmer flannel linings to suit even the cold fall and winter season.
 We have even quilted and padded some of our fall/winter garments to make it possible to wear suede also during the cold Nordic seasons.